 Occasionally a faculty member or a group of students may want to study a topic not adequately covered in the existing curriculum.
 Anytime a department wishes to offer a course that is not in the catalog, it may do so with the approval of the Educational Programs Commission, upon the recommendation of the division involved.
 If, after the course is taught, the department decides that it wants the course placed in the catalog on a permanent basis, it then submits such a request to the division.
-When several students decide that they would like to study a particular topic and can get a faculty member to participate, they may seek approval through following the process described above.
+When several students decide that they would like to study a in accordance with the College's core principles of small classes that engage students in an active learning environment.
+Therefore, the College's online, hybrid and distance learning options reaffirm its belief in fostering learning that is both intellectually challenging and student driven.
+The College is committed to only offering those courses that conform as well as traditional classroom courses to these established principles.